Epicenter (horse): 2022: three-year-old season

 Epicenter was given a layoff, then returned to racing on July 30 in the Jim Dandy Stakes at Saratoga.
 The field of four were all stakes winners, with Epicenter going off as the even-money favorite.
 Early Voting went to the early lead while Epicenter settled in last place along the rail.
-He swung five-wide moving into the stretch and moved steadily to the lead to win by 1 1/2 lengths over Zandon, with Early Voting finishing in fourth.
+He swung five-wide moving into the stretch and moved steadily to the lead to win by 1 1/2 lengths over Zandon, with Early Voting finishing fourth.

-The Travers Stakes on August 27 attracted a very strong field, including the top three finishers in the Kentucky Derby (Rich Strike, Epicenter and Zandon), Preakness winner Early Voting and Cyberknife, who had won the Haskell in his last start.
+The Travers Stakes on August 27 attracted a very strong field, including the top three finishers in the Kentucky Derby (Rich Strike, Epicenter, and Zandon), Preakness winner Early Voting, and Cyberknife, who had won the Haskell in his last start.
 Epicenter was again the even-money favorite.
 He settled in fourth-place behind Cyberknife, who set moderate fractions for the first three-quarters of a mile.
 Epicenter then began his move on the outside, taking the lead at the quarter-pole.
 He continued to draw away down the stretch to win by 5 1/4 lengths over Cyberknife, with Zandon in third and Rich Strike fourth.

 It was the first Travers Stakes win for Asmussen and Rosario.
 "We walked over today with a tremendous amount of confidence in the horse," said Asmussen, "but definitely remember we felt exactly that way walking over for this year's Derby.
 He was away cleanly and thought he was very comfortable and attending close enough to the pace, and just ran a very dominating performance against a very good group."

 Epicenter made his final start in the 2022 Breeders' Cup Classic at Keeneland on November 5.
 He was pulled up on the first turn after an injury to his right forelimb.
 He walked onto the equine ambulance and was transported to nearby Rood & Riddle Equine Hospital for further evaluation.
 The Daily Racing Form later reported that Epicenter suffered a lateral condylar fracture to his right foreleg and was expected to undergo surgery at Rood & Riddle the following morning.
 On November 6, Asmussen confirmed that Epicenter would be retired from racing, adding that the surgery was successful and the prognosis for him to stand at stud was good.

+In 2025, Epicenter was standing at stud at Ashford Stud, Versailles, Kentucky for a fee of $35,000.